Skip to content

 1. Kong Configuration

-To collect log data from Kong, the TCP Log plugin must be enabled.
+To enable the reporting of log data, the TCP Log plugin needs to be activated.

-Log in to Kong Manager, click on the Plugins menu, and add TCP Log.
+Log in to Kong Manager, click on the Plugins menu, and add a new TCP Log.

 Parameter descriptions: